 Analysis and evaluation process

-(1) Questionnaires conducted for Directors’self-evaluation and its summary
+(1) Questionnaires conducted for all Directors’ self-evaluation and board evaluation

 (2) Exchange of opinions at the Outside Director Council